Part 2: Finding Bad Addresses

 - Addresses with address_status = ‘N’ should not be used.

 - Navigate to the field named vacant.

 - Y = Vacant

 - N = Occupied

 This information is covered in greater detail on our Output Guide, which you can see here.
-There are some helpful images in that document.

 If you have any questions or need help, send us a quick note to email@example.com.